xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreComposite/README.md

 ## Apple Store application

-Two examples are provided illustrating the practical application of the composite pattern, both applied to the Apple Store product catalog.
+Two examples are provided to illustrate the practical application of the Composite pattern, both applied to the Apple Store product catalog.

-In our examples, the definitions are mapped to the domain as follows:
+In these examples, the definitions are mapped to the domain as follows:

 Component -> `CatalogItem`